Baricitnib

 Use with other medicines

-- Baricitinib can interact with other medicines.
-You should tell all your doctors about all medicines you are taking or plan to take.
-This includes over the counter or herbal/naturopathic medicines.
+This list is not exhaustive.
+You should inform your doctor and pharmacist of all the medicines you are taking or plan to take.
+This includes over the counter or herbal/naturopathic medicines to see if these affect baricitinib.

 Vaccines